 I’ve loved this song for many years, in fact, it was one of the first songs I downloaded on my iPod video in high school.
 What an antique!

 As I have begun to collect records and delve into artists, I have found that Sinatra, to me, is the epitome of what 1960’s pop looked like.
 Not to mention, she’s just a pretty lady in general.
 She may be one of my celebrity crushes and I never count age as a factor

 Wink, Wink, Ms. Sinatra.

 This album was the beginning of the work she did with Lee Hazlewood.
-Sinatra, to this point, was signed to Reprise records and was about to be dropped due to unsuccessful singles.
+Sinatra, to this point, was signed to Reprise Records and was about to be dropped due to unsuccessful singles.
 Her work with Hazlewood quickly changed that.

 Side B really shows where Sinatra’s vocals are not for just “pop” play.
 This side opens with “In My Room.”
 A huge ballad showing where Sinatra can easily work her way to the pinnacle of a song while bringing it back down.
 Then there is “Flowers on the Wall.”
-She apparently has other things to do then worry about a man.
+She apparently has other things to do than worry about a man.
 Don’t flatter yourself.
 She has cigarettes to smoke and Captain Kangaroo to watch.

 And you know those little Uggs or fluffy boots aren’t going to work.
-Nancy will take the 5 inch heels to give it a little punch.
+Nancy will take the 5-inch heels to give it a little punch.

 When it comes to music and talent, Nancy Sinatra doesn’t walk.